 - Greater Albuquerque Habitat for Humanity, I just dodged a bullet instead of “partnering” with you.
 Where is all your non-profit money going by the way?
 How about we all take a look at your share-holders homes and I am betting you none of you live in the communities you force your poor recipients to habitat.
 You are clearly a FOR PROFIT business and do not deserve non-profit status.
 I am positive I would get a better deal from Joanna Gaines on a home I am likely able to sell for profit with one of her stunning re-models in a valuable and safe part of town out in the country, far-far away from the problems of the impoverished communities you are forcing on un-savvy home-buyers.

 - Shut these bastards down and stop this ugly and vicious cycle of festering poverty in Albuquerque, NM.
 Seriously, I feel sick and slimy for even visiting their website and will never volunteer nor have anything to do with this organization aside from warning the poor and weak to grab their walkers and RUN.

 Here is my simple and easy advice to anyone who is thinking of making the same mistake I did; get a job with a local contractor, work hard and save-up as much money as possible.
 Maybe even talk to your co-workers about doing a very small-scale habitat for humanity type thing, you help them build their house, they help you with yours.
-Use your Habitat for Humanity down payment of $500 to purchase the materials in addition to saving up the $8250 (or more) in labor money you are required to donate to their organization on cheap land and materials anywhere else – there is tons of cheap, beautiful, and available land in New Mexico.
-All of the locals I know are highly skeptical about ABQ non-profits and government corruption and NOW I GET IT.
+Use your Habitat for Humanity down payment of $500 to purchase the materials in addition to saving up the $8250 (or more) in labor money you are required to donate to their organization on cheap land and materials anywhere else – there is tons of cheap, beautiful, and available land in New Mexico (as long as you do not mind the lack of ocean anywhere nearby).